-Three-year BSc Psychology endeavours the students to prepare their professional journey in dynamic, diverse and in an ever-growing field.
-Students can learn about the history of the discipline, theoretical foundations, branches including Counselling, child development, Bio-psychology, human resources management.
-A great emphasis is placed on fostering students that need to be competent and socially sensitive psychologists that include a self-reflexive attitude, critical thinking, empathy and respect for individual differences.
+Three-year BSc Psychology endeavours to prepare students for their professional journey in a dynamic, diverse and ever-growing field.
+Students can learn about the history of the discipline, theoretical foundations, branches including Counselling, child development, Bio-psychology, and human resources management.
+A great emphasis is placed on fostering students who need to be competent and socially sensitive psychologists that include a self-reflexive attitude, critical thinking, empathy and respect for individual differences.

-Department encourages an atmosphere of debate and discussion that nurtures the young minds, appreciates new and varied perspectives that interact to shape human psyche.
-The integral part that forms the backbone of the discipline are the classic and contemporary psychological researches.
-The curriculum of Bsc Psychology has field visits, case study analyses, extensive use of audio-visual mediums.
-After the graduate students go on to pursuing various kinds of careers, that includes counselling, psychotherapy, work in schools, clinics, non-government organizations.
-Several former students enjoy careers in the corporate world while others move into teaching, advertising, law etc.
+The Department encourages an atmosphere of debate and discussion that nurtures the young minds, appreciates new and varied perspectives that interact to shape the human psyche.
+The integral part that forms the backbone of the discipline is the classic and contemporary psychological research.
+The curriculum of BSc Psychology has field visits, case study analyses, and extensive use of audio-visual media.
+After the graduate students go on to pursue various kinds of careers, including counselling, psychotherapy, work in schools, clinics, and non-government organisations.
+Several former students enjoy careers in the corporate world, while others move into teaching, advertising, law, etc.

 Eligibility

 Candidates shall be required to have passed the plus two or equivalent examination in any stream.
-For those having studied Psychology or Home Science or Biology and Chemistry subjects, those marks will also be taken.
-Additional marks will be awarded to those having studied Psychology at the school level.
+For those who have studied Psychology or Home Science or Biology, and Chemistry, those marks will also be taken.
+Additional marks will be awarded to those who have studied Psychology at the school level.

 GRADUATE ATTRIBUTES

-- Professional training and skill enhancement after BSc Psychology provides and widen employment opportunities for women through the curriculum addressing contemporary issues.
+- Professional training and skill enhancement after BSc Psychology provides and widens employment opportunities for women through the curriculum, addressing contemporary issues.

 - Enable students to acquire life skills that assist in the enhancement of overall personal and professional attributes.

-- To become academically qualified and mature, as enlightened individuals assisting in the achievement of family and social goals.
+- To become academically qualified and mature, as enlightened individuals, we assist in the achievement of family and social goals.

 - Orient students to enhance entrepreneurial competencies.